hands-on-cloud/hands-on.cloud/hugo/content/Top Serverless Frameworks For Serverless Applications Development/index.md

 [Serverless Framework](http://serverless.com/) is very popular choice for creating cloud-based apps.
 Right now its developers focusing on the following [use-cases](https://www.serverless.com/learn/use-cases/):

-* Auto-scaling Websites and APIs
+* Auto-scaling Websites and APIs.
-* Event streaming
+* Event streaming.
-* Image and Video Manipulation
+* Image and Video Manipulation.
-* Processing Events and SaaS
+* Processing Events and SaaS.
-* Hybrid Cloud Applications
+* Hybrid Cloud Applications.
-* Multi-language Applications
+* Multi-language Applications.
-* Continuous Integration and Continuous Deployment (CI/CD)
+* Continuous Integration and Continuous Deployment (CI/CD).

-#### Pros of Serverless
+#### Pros of Serverless.

-* Extensive documentation
+* Extensive documentation.
-* Support for Azure Functions, AWS Lambda, Cloud Functions
+* Support for Azure Functions, AWS Lambda, Cloud Functions.
-* Support for Multi-language like C#, Java, Go, NodeJS, Python, Scala
+* Support for Multi-language like C#, Java, Go, NodeJS, Python, Scala.

-### SLAppForge Sigma
+### SLAppForge Sigma.

 The SLAppForge [Sigma](https://sigma.slappforge.com/#/signin) platform offers a cloud-based environment created to support Serverless Development ideas.
 The IDE provided by SLAppForge comes with features like IDE, monitoring and, debugging solutions.
 Sigma IDE lets you write and publish your codes in real-time.